jeff5/very-slow-jython/docs/src/site/sphinx/plain-java-object-2/subclasses-in-python.rst

 we have no automatic way of knowing which one(s) ``__new__`` relies on, so we implement equivalents of all of the ``public`` and ``protected`` constructors.
+These can be quite simple:
+call the super-constructor,
-It is only necessary to make them call their super-constructor, and if ``super()`` does not take the actual type argument, store that type in a field.
+and if necessary store the actual type argument in a field.

 Generating Java Bytecode for a Subclass